 (d) Reservation of Rights.
 Except as otherwise provided herein, nothing in these Services Terms is deemed to grant, directly or by implication, estoppel or otherwise, any right or license with respect to any technology or other Proprietary Rights, and each party retains all right, title and interest in and to their respective technologies and other Proprietary Rights.

 (b) Subscription Term.
-With respect to each Licensed Material, the “Subscription Term” will commence on the Subscription Start Date for the Licensed Material in question and continue for the duration of the Initial Term; thereafter, the term of each such subscription will automatically renew for successive 1 year periods (each a “Renewal Term”) unless terminated pursuant to Section 15(c) or 15(d).
+With respect to each Licensed Material, the “Subscription Term” will commence on the Subscription Start Date for the Licensed Material in question and continue for the duration of the Initial Term; thereafter, the term of each such subscription will renew as set forth in the Order Form (each a “Renewal Term”) unless terminated pursuant to Section 15(c) or 15(d).

 (c) Termination.
 Each Subscription Term may be terminated at the end of the applicable Initial Term or any then-current Renewal Term by either party by providing written notice of termination to the other party at least 90 days prior to the end of the applicable Initial Term or any then-current Renewal Term.
 If a Statement of Work is terminated, Client is liable to and will pay Vendor for all fees owing for all work and Services performed pursuant to such Statement of Work and for all reimbursable costs and expenses incurred through the date of termination.
 Client’s payment obligations accruing prior to termination of these Services Terms will survive termination of these Services Terms.